 Believe it or not, the bridge was packed when we got this shot.
 You just have to wait for a break in the crowd, it will come, just be patient.

-To the naked eye, Shoreditch is a dump.
-It’s grubby, there’s graffiti on every wall and bin bags line the streets, but, it’s also London’s creative hub; it has all the vintage shops your heart desires, the graffiti walls are works of art, the food is some of the best in the city (seriously don’t leave London without getting beigels on Brick Lane) and there is always some kind of festival, show or exhibition going on there.
+To the average onlooker, Shoreditch is a dump.
+It’s grubby, there’s graffiti on every wall and bin bags line the streets but it’s one of the greatest parts of London.
+Shoreditch is London’s creative hub; it has all the vintage shops your heart desires, the graffiti walls are works of art (you can book graffiti tours to learn more), the food is some of the best in the city (seriously don’t leave London without getting beigels on Brick Lane) and there is always some kind of festival, show or exhibition going on there.

 Just wander around and take your pick of graffiti, but if you want the same one as me, you want “Lets Adore and Endure Each Other” by Stephen Powers on Great Eastern Street.